Using DigiRite with WriteLog in the WW Digi Contest by Don Hill, AA5AU.

 - DigiRite-1 or Main Window

 DigiRite is a program for sending and receiving FT4 and FT8 signals.
-It was created by Wayne Wright, W5XD.
+It was created by WriteLog development team.
 Although DigiRite can be used as a stand-alone program, it was primarily designed to be used as an accessory to WriteLog for Windows contest logging software.

 One distinct difference between DigiRite and other programs is that DigiRite allows you to run up to as many as five (5) transmit audio streams at the same time.
 Studies show that running multiple FT8/FT4 audio streams through almost any ham rig running more than 10W output will generate intermodulation distortion (IMD) products that QRM others.
 (How?
 In simple terms, the multiple streams distort each other in the rig’s output power amplifier.)

-Because of this, the World Wide Digital Contest committee discourages the use of multiple audio streams in the WW-Digi Contest until after a better way to achieve multiple streams is implemented.
+Because of this, the World Wide Digital Contest committee discourages the use of multiple audio streams in the WW-Digi Contest until after a better way to achieve multiple streams is implemented (DigiRite is experimenting with “1.1 streams” where the second signal is 1/10th the power of the first resulting in much reduced IMD, down -18 dB from IMD of 2 streams.
+See the DigiRite Readme file for more details.)

 According to the WW-Digi Contest rules, stations causing harmful interference during the contest may be subject to disqualification.
 Therefore, all documentation written on this page refers to DigiRite running a single audio stream to a single radio.